 We’ve compiled 40 vintage personal letterheads that belong to some amazing people we’re sure you know or at least have heard about.
-Kudos to Shaun Usher and the entire Letterheady team for digging out these letterhead treasures.
-Meanwhile, if you’re planning to make your own letterheads, have them printed by a trusted company to be assured of clear and long lasting prints.
+Kudos to Shaun Usher and the entire Letterheady team, as well as the other sources cited for digging up these letterhead treasures.
+Meanwhile, if you’re planning to make your own letterhead, have them printed by a trusted company to be assured of clear and long lasting prints.
 Who knows, 50 years from now, your personal letterhead might be included in a list like this one.

 John F. Kennedy, 1952

 Frank Sinatra’s personal letterhead was classy and understated.

 Arguably Les Paul’s letterhead could have been better if it featured his famous signature.

 Princess Diana’s personal brand shines through in this letterhead.